mangoui-react/mango-ui/README.md

 A library of open-source UI components for developing high-quality, accessible React design systems and web apps.

-Melio UI aims to simplify development by providing unstyled, flexible design systems that enhance user experiences.
+Mango UI aims to simplify development by providing unstyled, flexible design systems that enhance user experiences.

 As a foundational UI component library, it emphasizes accessibility, customization, and developer experience.
 These components can serve as the core of your design system or be integrated gradually into your project.